antirez/smallchat/README.md

 # Smallchat

 TLDR: This is just a programming example for a few friends of mine.
-I'll upload a video on my YouTube channel zooming into the code, to see what can be learned from a so simple and broken (on purpose) example.
+I upload a video on my YouTube channel [zooming into the code](https://www.youtube.com/watch?v=eT02gzeLmF0), to see what can be learned from a so simple and broken (on purpose) example.

 And now, the full story: